-To be able to use this right-click>Create command the user will need to have Tenant Admin permissions – i.e. the permissions required are the same as if the provisioning was done in the SharePoint web browser UI.
-So the right-click>Create makes things easier but still respects the SharePoint Online permission model.
+To use this right-click > Create command, the user will need to have Tenant Admin permissions – i.e. the permissions required are the same as if the provisioning was done in the SharePoint web browser UI.
+So the right-click > Create makes things easier but still respects the SharePoint Online permission model.

 Right-click to Provision New Sites and Document Libraries

-The screen shot below shows use of right-clicking on an existing Legal site to provision a new sub-site with the title 210 – Contoso.
+The screenshot below shows the use of right-clicking on an existing Legal site to provision a new sub-site with the title 210 – Contoso.

-The right-click>Create>Document Library command will create a new document library with a specified template, title and URL extension.
-It will also provision the new library with the content types and views that are relevant to the installed MacroView product.
-For even more convenience the right-click>Create>Document Library command will also provision the site content types that are relevant to the installed MacroView product (see above) if those site content types are not already in place.
-This removes the need for a user to leave Outlook, Word or other desktop app where they would otherwise be working and jump out to the SharePoint web browser UI to create a new document library using Library Settings>New>App….
+The right-click > Create > Document Library command will create a new document library with a specified template, title and URL extension.
+It will also provision the new library with the content types and views relevant to the installed MacroView product.
+For even more convenience, the right-click > Create > Document Library command will also provision the site content types that are relevant to the installed MacroView product (see above) if those site content types are not already in place.
+This removes the need for a user to leave Outlook, Word or another desktop app where they would otherwise be working and jump out to the SharePoint web browser UI to create a new document library using Library Settings > New > App….

-If the installed product is MacroView Case and Matter, the right-click> Create command will have an option to provision a new Client Site – i.e. a sub-site for a specified new customer, with that new sub-site already having a Matters document library.
-End-users can then go ahead and create the areas for new Matters in that new Matters library (see below).
+If the installed product is MacroView Case and Matter, the right-click > Create command will allow the provision of a new Client Site.
+I.e. a sub-site for a specified new customer, with that new sub-site already having a Matters document library.
+End-users can then create the areas for new Matters in that new Matters library (see below).

 Provisioning the Area For a New Matter

-A user can right-click in the MacroView tree display on a Matters library and choose Create New Matter.
-The screen shot below shows right-click>Create New Matter being used to create a new document set for an Employment Matter called Hire John Citizen.
+A user can right-click in the MacroView tree display on a Matters library and choose to Create New Matter.
+The screenshot below shows right-click > Create New Matter used to create a new document set for an Employment Matter called Hire John Citizen.

-The right-click>Create New Matter command will automatically assign the next available Matter Number (1064) and incorporate that Matter Number in the name of the new document set.
+The right-click > Create New Matter command will automatically assign the following available Matter Number (1064) and incorporate that Matter Number in the name of the new document set.
 This facilitates the future use of the MacroView Corporate Email Filing module to automate the saving to the Matter document set of received and sent emails.

-In addition, the right-click>Create New Matter will provision a set of folders in the new document set.
-The folders correspond to frequently used types of document.
+In addition, the right-click > Create New Matter will provision a set of folders in the new document set.
+The folders correspond to frequently used types of documents.
 Different sets of folders can be defined for different types of Matter.
-Dropping an email or document to one of these folders will automatically record the value of Document Type – again this automatic metadata capture further reduces profiling fatigue for users, which in turn leads to improved user satisfaction and adoption.
+Dropping an email or document into one of these folders will automatically record the value of the Document Type.
+Again, this automatic metadata capture further reduces user profiling fatigue, improving user satisfaction and adoption.